lufuhao/sspace/README.md

 Most common used output format of read mappers are .sam format and their equivalent binary format .bam.
 A script is attached in the 'tools' folder in the SSPACE package, which converts .sam/.bam files to .tab format.
 See the TUTORIAL on an example on how such a process looks like.

-SSPACE does not
+## SSPACE does not
 --------------

--Take into consideration base quality scores.
-It is up to the user to process the sequence data before clustering with SSPACE.
+- [ ] Take into consideration base quality scores.

+> It is up to the user to process the sequence data before clustering with SSPACE.
 A perl script is provided (fastq_qualitytrim_pairs.pl) to help trim poor quality bases off Illumina sequences.
 Open the script for more information about how to run.

--Only input of .fasta or .fastq is possible.
-For conversion to these formats use the fq_all2std.pl function in the ./tools directory.
+- [ ] Only input of .fasta or .fastq is possible.

+> For conversion to these formats use the fq_all2std.pl function in the ./tools directory.

+## Revision history

+> 20210929 Remove getopt.pl dependency